The one word that describes Satan, as well as any could, is proud.

 The king who is to come for a short time, and the eighth:

-In his pride the Devil has attempted to one-up God over and over again, only to fail over and over again in his ultimate purpose.
+In his pride the Devil has attempted to one-up God over and over again, only to fail over and over again to achieve his ultimate aim.
 Even at the end of time, when he knows failure awaits him, his pride will compel him to bang his head against that wall one more time.
-He'll get farther than he ever did before, but end in disaster just like every time before.
-When one has that much pride, how can he ever learn a new trick?
+He'll get farther than he ever did before, but end, nonetheless, in dismal failure just like every time before.